TomThorpe/UIScrollSlidingPages/README.md

 UIScrollSlidingPages
 =========================
+This control allows you to add multiple view controllers and have them scroll horizontally, each with a smaller header view that scrolls in proportion as the content scrolls.
+Similar in style to the Groupon app.

 An example of an app using this control as it's main UI is the Tom Thorpe Photography app, available on the [App Store](https://itunes.apple.com/us/app/tom-thorpe-photography/id614901245?mt=8)

 Example Screenshots
 ---
+Video:

 ![Screenshot](Screenshots/uiscrollslidingpages.gif)

-This control allows you to add multiple view controllers and have them scroll horizontally, each with a smaller header view that scrolls in proportion as the content scrolls.
-Similar in style to the Groupon app.
+Screenshots:

 ![Screenshot](Screenshots/1.png)  ![Screenshot](Screenshots/2.png)  ![Screenshot](Screenshots/3.png)